- Step 1 - Read the Distribution Fund guidelines (PDF).

 *Please pay particular attention in the guidelines to all relevant application deadlines.
 Late applications are unlikely to be successful.*

-Before applying to the Fund, applicants should carefully read the guidelines for further information on the four strands (see below), for the eligibility criteria, and for information on the assessment process.
-Applicants should then decide which strand to apply to.
+After applicants have read the guidelines, they should decide which strand to apply to.
 The guidelines also contain important information on the detail required in the online application forms.

 Should you have any further queries after reading this information, please email firstname.lastname@example.org.